lorossi/no-planet-b/README.md

 The average earth temperature has risen by [almost 1.5 °C in the last 170 years](https://upload.wikimedia.org/wikipedia/commons/d/db/Global_Temperature_And_Forces.svg), [with a peak increase of more than 4 °C in the north pole](https://upload.wikimedia.org/wikipedia/commons/8/88/Change_in_Average_Temperature.svg).

 I decided to visualize this increase in a somehow interesting way, to at least try and easy the huge psychological toll that this matter is causing me.
-It has always helped my, as it makes me understand what is really going on.
+It has always helped me, as it makes me understand what is really going on.

 ## Code output